ywangd/peek/docs/usage.rst

 External functions
 ^^^^^^^^^^^^^^^^^^
 Functions are simple Python callables.
 They can be defined in external files, loaded by Peek and become available.
-Following is a simple external function that just print "hello world":
+Following is a simple external function of name ``hello` that just prints "hello world" when invoked:

 .. code-block:: python